lancekrogers/tree2scaffold/README.md

 ## Features

 - **ASCII‑to‑Scaffold**: Paste or pipe in a `tree` output and quickly generate the entire project structure.
+- **Multiple Input Formats**:
+  - Standard `tree` command output with ascii characters (├── and └──)
+  - Directory structure with indentation and trailing slashes
+  - Simple file list (one path per line)
 - **Clipboard Fallback**: If you invoke `tree2scaffold` with no piped input, it automatically reads from the macOS clipboard (`pbpaste`).
 - **Modular Generators**: File content is generated per‑extension:
   - **`.go`** files get a full stub with `package <name>` and a `func main()` scaffold.